 The Mark Twain Lake watershed is a gently undulating plain in the upstream portion and it becomes more rolling and hilly in the downstream reaches.
 High rock bluffs border the streams at various locations.
 The river valleys are characterized by fairly narrow, tortuous courses interspersed by areas of widened bottomlands.
 Hickory and oak groves are scattered among crop and grazing lands.
 Strip mining in the South Fork watershed may produce acid runoff.
 Several clay pits in the southwestern portion of the Mark Twain Lake watershed account for some colloidal suspension, which increases the turbidity of the lake.
+Lake levels fluctuate depending on a variety of factors, including but not limited to rainfall (or lack thereof), flood control operations, and power demand.

-Mark Twain Lake is a flood control reservoir with multiple purposes.
+Mark Twain Lake is a flood control reservoir with multiple authorized purposes.
 There are also incidental benefits to Mississippi River navigation.
 The pool at elevation 606.0 feet NGVD retains 100 percent of available flood control storage and 100 percent of the joint-use storage for the other project purposes, namely hydroelectric power generation, water supply, fish and wildlife and recreation.